Shouguang Shandong, China Travel Guide

 Cold temperatures, limited outdoor activities, some attractions may have reduced hours.

 Shouguang experiences a monsoon climate, concentrating heavy rainfall in summer (July-August).
-This leads to localized flooding and high humidity, impacting travel comfort.
+This leads to localized flooding and high moisture levels, impacting travel comfort.

 Summer temperatures exceed 35°C (95°F), requiring Sun protection and hydration.
 Winter temperatures drop well below freezing, sometimes with strong winds, making winter clothes necessary.
 Spring occasionally sees dust from northern regions impacting air quality; checking reports is prudent.

-Late April to early May for this premier event.
+Late In the fourth month to early May for this premier event.

 Spring (late March-May) and Autumn (September-October) have comfortable weather.